Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

-\begin{rw} The interest in the study of Serre-invariant stability conditions on semiorthogonal components in the bounded derived category has grown recently, mostly due to the applications to the study of moduli spaces (see for instance \cite{pertusi:some-remarks-fano-threefolds-index-two}, \cite{LiuZhang}) and to understand more the Kuznetsov component.
-For Fano threefolds of Picard rank $1$ and index $2$ the existence of Serre-invariant stability conditions on their Kuznetsov component is proved in \cite{pertusi:some-remarks-fano-threefolds-index-two}, making use of the stability conditions constructed in \cite{bayer:stability-conditions-kuznetsov-component}.
-In the upcoming paper \cite{PR} the same result is proved for the Kuznetsov component of a Gushel--Mukai threefold.
-On the other hand, in the recent paper \cite{KuzPer} the authors show the non-existence of Serre-invariant stability conditions on Kuznetsov components of almost all Fano complete intersections of codimension $\geq 2$.
+The interest in the study of Serre-invariant stability conditions on semiorthogonal components in the bounded derived category has grown recently, mostly due to applications to the study of moduli spaces (see for instance~\cite{pertusi:some-remarks-fano-threefolds-index-two, LiuZhang}) and to the desire to better understand the Kuznetsov component.
+For Fano threefolds of Picard rank $1$ and index $2$, the existence of Serre-invariant stability conditions on their Kuznetsov component is proved in~\cite{pertusi:some-remarks-fano-threefolds-index-two}, making use of the stability conditions constructed in~\cite{bayer:stability-conditions-kuznetsov-component}.
+In the upcoming paper~\cite{PR}, the same result is proved for the Kuznetsov component of a Gushel--Mukai threefold.
+On the other hand, in the recent paper~\cite{KuzPer}, the authors show the non-existence of Serre-invariant stability conditions on Kuznetsov components of almost all Fano complete intersections of codimension at least $2$.

-The assumptions in Theorem \ref{thm_uniqueSinv_intro} require the category to be fractional Calabi--Yau with numerical Grothendieck group of rank $2$ generated by objects $E$ with small $\hom^1(E, E)$.
-The first condition allows to control the phase of stable objects after the action of the Serre functor and the other conditions make the category similar to the bounded derived category of a curve.
-Since in the case of curves of genus $\geq 2$ there is a unique orbit of stability conditions by Macrì's result \cite{macri:stability-conditions-on-curves}, these are very natural conditions in order to expect the category has a unique Serre-invariant stability condition.
+The assumptions in Theorem~\ref{thm_uniqueSinv_intro} require the category to be fractional Calabi--Yau with numerical Grothendieck group of rank $2$ generated by objects $E$ with small $\hom^1(E, E)$.
+The first condition allows one to control the phase of stable objects after the action of the Serre functor, and the other conditions make the category similar to the bounded derived category of a curve.
+Since in the case of curves of genus at least $2$ there is a unique orbit of stability conditions by Macr\`{\i}'s result~\cite{macri:stability-conditions-on-curves}, these are very natural conditions for one to expect the category to have a unique Serre-invariant stability condition.

-Theorem \ref{thm_uniqueSinv_intro} applies to cubic threefolds and to other Fano threefolds (see Remark \ref{rem_applicationto Fano3}).
-Note that in these cases the uniqueness result has been recently proved independently by \cite{zhang-hochschild:}.
-We explain in Section \ref{subsec_cubicfourfolds} a related application in the case of very general cubic fourfolds.
+Theorem~\ref{thm_uniqueSinv_intro} applies to cubic threefolds and to other Fano threefolds (see Remark~\ref{rem_applicationto Fano3}).
+Note that in these cases the uniqueness result has been recently proved independently by~\cite{zhang-hochschild:}.
+We explain in Section~\ref{subsec_cubicfourfolds} a related application in the case of very general cubic fourfolds.